 The subject matter:

 Inma was born in the northern region, of El Cibao, in The Dominican Republic.
-Her childhood home was at the foot of the mountain RESERVA CIENTIFICA LA SALCEDO.
+Her childhood home was at the foot of the mountain RESERVA CIENTIFICA LA SALCEDOA.
 This reserve is now protected.
 It has a rare subtropical climate and endangered flora and fauna.
 Color is in her blood.
-Lush greens and bright oranges are candy to her eyes.
 She chooses mostly flowers that are large and bright.
 Sometimes an interesting shaped edible or a bright color berry in the fall.
 She grows more than 20 bulbs of amaryllises in her home.
 Inma takes time to decide what to paint.
 She picks a few subjects and waits for a little while.
 She follows her instincts and picks what calls to her.
 Whatever is the most pleasing to her eyes at the time.
-Her thinking is not of recording a specimen as botanical artists do.
-Instead, she paints more so for its beauty.
+She paints the subjects more so for their beauty.
 Painting in a realistic style becomes a botanical representation of a specimen’s beauty.
 It is not an anatomical one.
 Inma paints the beauty she sees as honestly as possible.
-She is like a pollinator.
 She is attracted to the colors and the form of a flower.

 September 19th through November 28th, 2021.

 American Society of Botanical Artists/Wave Hill 23rd Annual International Juried Exhibition.

 American Society of Botanical Artists/Marin Art and Garden Center 22nd Annual International Juried Exhibition.

 "Out On A Limb" juried exhibition at the Foundry Art Centre in Charles, Missouri, US.

 October 5 through December 28, 2018